wheretrue/biobear/README.md

 #### Known Issues

-There are a few file types where the naive `SELECT *` will cause an error, because Polars doesn't support all Arrow types -- `Map` being the most common.
-In these cases, select the fields from the map individually - `SELECT .
+For GenBank and mzML, the naive `SELECT *` will cause an error, because Polars doesn't support all Arrow types -- `Map` being the specific offender here.
+In these cases, select the fields from the map individually.
 Alternatively, you can first convert the table to a Pandas DataFrame.

-The file types that can cause this issue are GenBanks and MZMLs.

 ### DuckDB